zama-ai/tfhe-rs/tfhe/docs/how_to/compress.md

 This example shows how to compress the classical public keys.

 {% hint style="warning" %}
 It is not currently recommended to use the CompressedPublicKey to encrypt ciphertexts without first decompressing it.
-In case the resulting PublicKey is too large to fit in memory the encryption with the CompressedPublicKey will be very slow, this is a known problem and will be adressed in future releases.
+In case the resulting PublicKey is too large to fit in memory the encryption with the CompressedPublicKey will be very slow, this is a known problem and will be addressed in future releases.
 {% endhint %}

 ```rust